-For 2017, the Company estimated that industry-wide 75 tank barges were placed in service and 100 tank barges were retired.
-For 2018, the Company estimated that industry-wide 75 tank barges were placed in service and 100 tank barges were retired.
-During 2016 and 2017, the decline in industry-wide demand for the movement of crude oil and natural gas condensate, and the subsequent transfer of inland crude oil barges to other tank barge markets, created excess industry-wide tank barge capacity.
-During 2018, demand for inland tank barge transportation and industry utilization rates increased above 90% due to a favorable pricing environment for customers' products, new petrochemical industry capacity that led to increased movements of petrochemicals, and higher volumes of crude oil moved from the northern U.S. to the Gulf Coast.
-As a result of these improved market conditions, the Company estimates that approximately 150 tank barges have been ordered during 2018 for delivery throughout 2019.
-The risk of an oversupply of tank barges may be mitigated by increased petrochemical, black oil and refined petroleum products volumes from increased production from current facilities, plant expansions or the opening of new facilities, and the fact that the inland tank barge industry has approximately 400 tank barges over 30 years old and approximately 240 of those over 40 years old, which could lead to retirement of older tank barges.
+For 2017 and 2018, the Company estimated that industry-wide 75 tank barges were placed in service and 100 tank barges were retired each year.
+For 2019, the Company estimated that industry-wide 150 tank barges were placed in service and 100 tank barges were retired.
+During 2017, the decline in industry-wide demand for the movement of crude oil and natural gas condensate, and the subsequent transfer of inland crude oil barges to other tank barge markets, created excess industry-wide tank barge capacity.
+During 2018 and 2019, demand for inland tank barge transportation and industry utilization rates increased above 90% due to a favorable pricing environment for customers' products, new petrochemical industry capacity that led to increased movements of petrochemicals, and higher volumes of crude oil moved from the northern U.S. to the Gulf Coast.
+As a result of these improved market conditions, the Company estimates that approximately 150 tank barges were ordered for delivery throughout 2019.
+The risk of an oversupply of tank barges may be mitigated by increased petrochemical, black oil and refined petroleum products volumes from increased production from current facilities, plant expansions or the opening of new facilities, and the fact that the inland tank barge industry has approximately 350 tank barges over 30 years old and approximately 15 years.